Only For Mock Interview Enquires Call on +918988882020, +918988884949

 • Make your own separate list of topics based on syllabus to cover apart from your college classes.

-2. Current affairs
+2. Current Affairs

-• Every student has so much confusion regarding current affairs, that which news is important and which one is not.
+• Every student has so much confusion regarding current affairs, which news is important and which one is not.
 For the students who are starting their UPSC journey after 12th it may seem to them as a difficult task but for every problem there is a predetermined solution and for current affairs related confusion UPSC has provided syllabus for the civil services examination.

 • Apart from newspapers for current affairs students can check websites like PIB, Official sites of government of India, UN, WHO, IMF, World Bank etc.

-• Magazines are also a good Option for students who are preparing for UPSC after 12th class.
+• Magazines are also a good option for students who are preparing for UPSC after 12th class.
 Some of the magazines are: Yojana, Kurukshetra, Down to Earth etc.

-3. Choose your subjects for graduation wisely
+3. Choose your UPSC Optional Subjects wisely

 • Subjects like History, Political Science, Geography, Public Administration, sociology, economics etc.